FaaSr/FaaSr-tutorial/README.md

 # Requirements

 For a reproducible experience, this tutorial is designed to work with either a Posit Cloud instance (in the cloud), or the [rocker/rstudio Docker container](https://rocker-project.org/) (on your own computer).
+You can also run this tutorial from your existing RStudio environment - you will need to install devtools, sodium, minioclient, and credentials packages for FaaSr.

 The main requirements to run the tutorial is a GitHub account.
 More specifically, you need:
 1) a GitHub account,